Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 possible.

-The Rewrite/Apply/Eval step has an term-rewriting phase followed by a function application phase; "term" here refers to a subexpression of the expression.
+The Rewrite/Apply/Eval step has an term-rewriting phase followed by a function application phase; "term" here refers to a elements of the expression.
 [1]_

 The word "apply" in the title really refers to two separate kinds of